 In that moment I thought about running off to Africa and dedicating all of my time to saving animals.
 But at the end of the day, I would only have the effect of one person.

 So instead, I thought about how I could have the most impact.
-And how I could leverage the skills, connections and the resources I had.
+And how I could leverage the skills, connections, and resources I had.

-Today, I’m proud to be partnered with three incredible organizations through Render Loyalty.
-Together, we have created fine art, photographic print series featuring the wildlife they protect.
+Today, I’m proud to be partnered with three incredible conservation organizations through Render Loyalty.
+Together, we have created a fine art photographic print series featuring the wildlife they protect.

-20% of each print sold is directly donated to that print series’ organization.
+20% of every sale made through Render Loyalty is directly donated to a conservation organization.

 My SWT fine art print series features some of the orphan elephants that started in the Nairobi Nursery at just three years old or younger.
 Because of the care and recovery provided by the Nursery’s keepers, most of the elephants graduate into their reintegration units.